How to Spend 2 Days in Sequoia National Park, California

 2 Days in Sequoia National Park: Where to Stay

-2 Days in Sequoia National Park - Roads and Destinations-
+2 days in Sequoia National Park | Roads and Destinations

 WUKSACHI LODGE.
 Nestled at the elevation of 7,050 feet in the Giant Forest, Wuksachi Lodge offers spacious guest rooms, a full-service restaurant, cocktail lounge, and retail shop.
-The place welcomes the visitors all year round.
+The place welcomes visitors all year round.
 Due to deep snow, though, you can have some difficulties when trying to reach the place in winter.
 Thus, tire chains are necessary when spending a few days in Sequoia National Park at this time.

 LODGEPOLE CAMPGROUND.
-From May though September, Lodgepole campground gives you a beautiful opportunity to stay as close to nature as possible.
+From May through September, Lodgepole campground gives you a beautiful opportunity to stay as close to nature as possible.
 The place is located 2 miles from the Giant Forest.
 There are over 200 sites for tents, RVs, and trailers available in summer.
 Booking in advance is always recommended, as the place fills up quickly.

 BUCKEYE TREE LODGE & CABINS.
 Set right in front of the entrance to the park, Buckeye Tree Lodge & Cabins has it all: easy access to markets and beautiful river views straight from your cabin’s door.
 You hardly need anything else to enjoy these short 2 days in Sequoia.